WHAT WILL I NEED TO LEARN CROCHET?

 There are many styles of crochet patterns, they will follow a basic structure of each line consisting of: row/round number, abbreviated instructions, followed by the total stitch count for that row/round.
 Some will be harder to follow than others, but don’t let that discourage you.
 I find that free crochet patterns found on yarn brand websites are usually solid blocks of text, which are quite difficult to follow.
 Independent designers on blogs will usually have photos that make them easier to understand.
 Personally, I include plenty of photos in each of my crochet patterns to make them easy to follow, and offer full pattern support if you find anything too tricky.

-I hope you have found our guide on How To Learn Crochet helpful.
+I hope you have found my guide on How To Learn Crochet helpful.
 Once you’re confident with crochet, why not try selling your makes at a Craft Fair?
 You can find our article, offering tips and tricks, here.

 © Copyright L.Ryan, Hooked On Patterns.com